Home #Hwoodtimes CHASING CHASING AMY: A Young Filmmaker’s Obsession with Kevin Smith’s Film

 Joey Lauren Adams & Ben Affleck in cafe

 The 95-minute documentary does meander a bit and the strongest parts seem to be the interviews with the original film’s director Kevin Smith and with the lead actress Joey Lauren Adams, who was romantically involved with Smith prior to during the making of Chasing Amy.
 Fans of Chasing Amy will be interested in hearing the things that filmmakers and writers like Guinevere Turner and Princess Weekes have to say during Chasing Chasing Amy.
 From the start, Smith’s film was poorly received by the lesbian community who found it hard to believe that a lesbian woman (played by Joey Lauren Adams) would suddenly fall in love with a straight white man (played by Ben Affleck).
 This is important because Kevin Smith’s Chasing Amy is a queer story told by a straight white male from his perspective.
-Sav Rodgers was not particulary interested in the relational story behind Smith’s film but more in his own evolving relationship with the love interest in his own life – namely, Regina “Riley” Rodgers, who he has known since both young people were 17.
+Sav Rodgers was not particularly interested in the relational story behind Smith’s film but more in his own evolving relationship with the love interest in his own life – namely, Regina “Riley” Rodgers, who he has known since both young people were 17.

 Sav Rodgers & wife Riley